basaldev/website-exodevhub/blog/article4.md

 - _Continue GraphQL Autogeneration_.
 Hit `Enter` to continue.

 If all went successfully, you should see the following message:

-“GraphQL schema compiled successfully.
+> GraphQL schema compiled successfully.
-Edit your schema at `<...>/todo-serverless/amplify/backend/api/TodoServerlessAppSyncApi/schema.graphql` or place `.graphql` files in a directory at `<...>/todo-serverless/amplify/backend/api/TodoServerlessAppSyncApi/schema`
+> Edit your schema at `<...>/todo-serverless/amplify/backend/api/TodoServerlessAppSyncApi/schema.graphql` or place `.graphql` files in a directory at `<...>/todo-serverless/amplify/backend/api/TodoServerlessAppSyncApi/schema`
-Successfully added resource `TodoServerlessAppSyncApi` locally”.
+> Successfully added resource `TodoServerlessAppSyncApi` locally.

 Amplify has added the local folder `amplify/backend/api/` which contains your modified schema.
 You can now push these changes (and your configuration choices) up to AWS to create the resources for your backend in the cloud.